After Weight Loss Surgery

 After you get home from the hospital, you need to allow yourself enough time to recover properly.
 Get plenty of rest, but do try to walk as much as you can comfortably, to prevent blood clots.
 Do not lift anything heavy.
 You can expect some soreness the first few days after surgery, but your surgeon will prescribe medications to treat any pain.

 You can most likely return to light work in a few days to a week, but if you have a physically demanding job, you may have to wait two to three weeks.
-You should also be able to return to normal activity and regular exercise within four to six weeks.
+You should also be able to return to normal activity and regular exercise within two to three weeks.
 Be sure to follow the specific instructions provided by your surgeon and medical team.

 Beginning Life After Bariatric Surgery